-- 1. BPA will analyze Balancing Reserve capacity in accordance with BPA's automatic generation control (AGC) methodology required to meet the NERC Resource and Demand Balancing (BAL standards.
+- 1. BPA will analyze Balancing Reserve capacity in accordance with BPA's automatic generation control (AGC) methodology used in real-time operations to meet the NERC Resource and Demand Balancing (BAL) standards.

 - 2. The methodology for calculating Balancing Reserve capacity relies on the following historical one-minute average data sets:

 - a. actual BAA load,

 - b.
 BAA load forecast,

 - c. total actual dispatchable generation,

 - d. total dispatchable schedules,

 - e. total actual solar generation,

 - f. total solar generation schedules,

 - g. total actual wind generation, and

 - h. total wind generation schedules.

 - 3. For VER plants forecasted to come online, data must be appropriately synthesized as follows for inclusion in the applicable dataset from the list above, as historical data is not available.

 - a.
 For wind plants, an algorithm is employed to time-shift and scale data from an existing highly correlated generator. - b.
 For solar plants, an algorithm is employed to use measured irradiance and meteorological data from a nearby location.
 The algorithm uses a rolling average calculation to scale the data based on plant size. - 4.
 Using these data sets, the actual load net generation is determined on a minute-byminute basis as the difference between BAA actual load and the summation of actual generation from all resource types. - a.
 Load Net $Gen{Actual} = Load{Actual} \sum Gen{Actual}$ - 5.
 Similarly, the load net generation forecast is determined on a minute-by-minute basis as the difference between BAA load forecast and the summation of schedules for all resource types. - 6.
 Two post-processing calculations on the data are then applied: - a.
-A "perfect" schedule for each hour is developed for actual load and actual generation for each of the resource types by averaging each hour and including a 20-minute ramp across the top of the hour. - b.
-Similarly, ten-minute average datasets are developed for each of the data sets in the previous step without ramps between the ten-minute segments. - 7.
+A "perfect" schedule for each hour is developed for actual load net generation by averaging each hour and including a 20-minute ramp across the top of the hour. - b.
+Similarly, ten-minute average datasets are developed for actual load net generation without ramps between the ten-minute segments. - 7.
 For purposes of calculating the Balancing Reserve capacity, an error dataset for the total Balancing Reserve capacity is calculated using the difference between the minute-by-minute actuals and the forecast schedules of the load net generation dataset, also known as balancing error. - 8.
 Three components make up the total Balancing Reserve capacity: regulating reserves, following reserves, and imbalance reserves.
 The error dataset for the total Balancing Reserve capacity is divided into error datasets for each of the three components. - a.
 The regulating reserves component is defined by the minute-by-minute variations around the ten-minute average of the load net generation dataset. - b.
 The following reserves component is defined by the difference minute by minute between the ten-minute average of the load net generation dataset and the associated perfect schedule dataset. - c.
-The imbalance reserves component is defined as the incremental amount of additional reserve that results from using forecast schedules instead of perfect schedules.
+The imbalance reserves component is defined as the incremental amount of additional reserve that results from using the load net generation forecast instead of the load net generation perfect schedule dataset.